Ask Slashdot: What Kind of Societies Will the First Mars Colonies Be? - Slashdot

 To get away from all these shit-hole countries!

+But if humanity cannot survive on this rock, then maybe we shouldn't get to move to another one.

-They'll be scientific research stations (Score:4, Insightful)
+They'll be scientific research stations (Score:5, Insightful)

 First of all, nobody is going to Mars for a lot longer than most people think.
 Costs too much now.
 Costs will drop slowly, And second, once people get there, most exploration will surely be done by robotic rovers -- probably controlled from orbit.
 AFAICS, there won't be any colonies until some terraforming is done.
 At the very least, getting rid of the toxic perchlorates that are said to be prsent in the soil.
 And hopefully some Oxygenation of the virtually nonexistent atmosphere.
 There may be a (very) few research stations on the surface and those will likely be militaristic.
 Think Antarctica -- which, BTW, is what the Martian climate will be like except that Antarctica is warmer and you can breath Antarctic air if you are careful about frostbite.